e-HAIL Members

 Research Professor, Radiology

-Areas of Expertise: Diagnostic decision support; machine learning including deep learning, quantitative image analysis, prediction of disease progression, risk stratification, treatment response assessment and treatment decision making and monitoring.
+Areas of Expertise: Diagnostic decision support; machine learning including deep learning, quantitative image analysis, prediction of disease progression, risk stratification, treatment response assessment and treatment decision making and monitoring

 Publications: